 In our “Situational Awareness” blog we discussed the importance of being able to identify and process information that alerts you to a potential threat.
 As we said, “It’s paying attention and knowing what’s going on around you!”
 We also discussed knowing the environment you’re in and learning to read the atmospherics that allow you to be proactive in establishing your defensive posture.
 We called this “left of bang.”

 “Left of bang” is a state of mind, and it’s the first step in developing one’s “street smarts.”
 It is a way of looking at and assessing the information known about our environment and the atmospherics we are analyzing in real time.
-It’s knowing when to flip that switch in your head and observing the world through a predator’s eyes and with a survival mindset.
+It’s knowing when to flip that switch in your head and observing the world through a predator’s eyes and with a survival and predator mindset.

 Nikita Khrushchev said, “If you live among wolves you must act like a wolf.”
 First thing’s first: Predators don’t attack out of the blue, even if their prey feels that way.
-Statistics say overwhelmingly that a significant percentage of western society view themselves more as victims i.e. “prey” than as predators.
+Statistics say overwhelmingly that a significant percentage of Western society view themselves more as victims i.e. “prey” than as predators.
 What this means is they protect from a defensive mindset rather than an offensive one.
 But, to be honest, the “prey” mentality is the least effective approach to a threatening situation.

-A predator on the other hand follows a pattern of thought and actions that is ingrained within their instinct.
+A predator mindset on the other hand follows a pattern of thought and actions that is ingrained within their instinct.
 Humans by nature are predators, even if most fail to realize it.
 We have the instinct, but it’s been subdued through social re-engineering from our childhood and continues into our adulthood.

 That predatory instinct contains our “sixth sense”, that gut feeling or that tingle that runs up our spine which kept our ancestors alive in a world surrounded by bigger and better predators.
 Our ancestors believed their predator instincts were important because they knew that their own survival depended on those instincts.
 With any hostile event, there are indicators and precursors to that attack, but most people fail to identify them.